 This does not mean that each user performs his or her private “editing” well – not at all.
 That being said, each individual tries as hard as he or she can; clearly he or she needs response and it takes effort to get response.
 Some are better at this than others, some are worse, but personal effort bears forth a huge collective result.
-The weak thirst for response in each individual case creates systemic positive selection.
+The weak thirst for response in each individual case creates a systemic positive selection.
 The thirst for response compels an entire multitude of users to seek, obtain and distribute whatever might be of interest and might attract attention.
 Therefore, whatever is of interest and significance will inevitably be selected, reinforced by the Viral Editor and conveyed to precisely those for whom it has relevance.
 And they, in turn, will communicate it further.

 The Viral Editor’s filter collaborates with the settings of my friend feed and my browser.
 Information that has not captivated my friends will not reach me.
 It will not pass my friends’ screening, nor the screening of the friends of my friends, who are carrying out the work of the Viral Editor specifically for me.

 The algorithms of relevance.
-Algorithms in search engines (such as Google) and social networks (such as Facebook) analyse which websites a user visits, where he or she enters the Internet from, what he or she looks for, who he or she communicates with, what he or she clicks on, what he or she “likes.”
+Algorithms in search engines (such as Google) and social networks (such as Facebook) analyze which websites a user visits, where he or she enters the Internet from, what he or she looks for, who he or she communicates with, what he or she clicks on, what he or she “likes.”
 Using such information, the algorithm decides what might interest users and gives them the most relevant answers to their search queries (Google) or shows messages from their friends that are most interesting to these users (Facebook).

-Eli Pariser, author of The Filter Bubble, tells the following story.
+Eli Pariser, the author of The Filter Bubble, tells the following story.
 He asked two of his friends in different states in the US to enter the word “Egypt” in Google and send him the search results.
 And what was the outcome?
 One of his friends was given a collection of tourist links, and the other links about the Arab revolutions.
 And all because his friends had different interests, they visited different websites.
 Therefore, according to Pariser, Google interpreted exactly the same query in different ways.[ii]

 This is yet another prototype of artificial intelligence, of the mechanical variety.
 This robotic intelligence already evaluates us and makes decisions about what we need.

 A similar algorithm works on Facebook.
-Analysing a user’s past preferences, the algorithm lines up its output priorities.
+Analyzing a user’s past preferences, the algorithm lines up its output priorities.
 For example, Pariser observed that Facebook never shows him messages from his friend who has the opposite political views as he does.
 The algorithm decided that if Pariser never likes such posts and never comments on them, they are of no interest to him.
 And there’s no point in littering a feed; with the superfluous removed, the result is beautiful!